blackmagic-debug/black-magic-org/hacking/hacking.md

 ## Alternative Hardware

 A number of users have contributed alternative hardware designs that are compatible with the native firmware.
 Some of these designs are in the [hardware repo](https://github.com/blackmagic-debug/blackmagic-hardware/tree/master/contrib).
 Check the `README.md` files for details.
-E.g. to compile a BMP for an STLINKV2 to run as alternative to the ST firmware, compile
+For instance, to compile a BMP for an ST-Link v2 to run as alternative to the ST firmware, compile:

 ```bash
 make PROBE_HOST=stlink ST_BOOTLOADER=1
 ```

-replug the STLink to get into the bootlaoder and load with [stlink-tools] (<https://github.com/jeanthom/stlink-tool>)
+then replug the STLink to get into the bootlaoder and load with [stlink-tools] (<https://github.com/jeanthom/stlink-tool>)

 ```bash
 stlink-tools blackmagic.bin